 Michael Stasinos and I had an opportunity to do this in mid August.
 We set out to paint the view of my neighborhood in Ballard, Seattle.
 From our elevated position, we could see the setting sun light up the streets, turning the gray asphalt into orange and yellow stripes that made colorful patterns of light and dark.
 How would we each tackle this difficult visual problem?
-Scroll to the bottom of the page to see the result of our efforts.

 We both selected the exact same view, even choosing a vertical format.
 This gave us more sky to play with — an important decision since the sky is the light source and integral to the drama of the subject.
 He began with a warm cadmium orange undertone, which he said was unusual for him.
 He usually starts with an undertone of Paynes gray.
 I began with a blue undertone with the intention of placing my warms — the light-struck streets and rooftops — over the blue underpainting.

 For a moment, I imagined us like Monet and Renoir painting “La Grenouillère” together in 1869.
 (Well, maybe that’s overstating it.)
 But I did wonder what they might have talked about.
 Did they paint in silence or did Monet lean over to Renoir from time to time and say, “Pierre, are you really going to use that yellow?”
 Did Renoir mumble under his breath, “I really suck at this this.
 Monet … he really knows what he’s doing.”
 Michael and I exchanged friendly advice from time to time and thought out loud about our own patterns and habits.
 Were we approaching the problem the way we always did or trying something different?